-Bin Wang is a postdoctoral research fellow at Lawrence Berkeley National Laboratory.
+Bin Wang is a research scientist in the Energy Technologies Area at Lawrence Berkeley National Laboratory, and a former postdoctoral researcher in the Computer Architecture Group in the Computational Research Division.
 His research interests include control and optimization strategies in the fields of power system, transportation system, electric vehicles, and internet of things, etc., and the integration of large-scale simulation with high performance computing platform.
 Bin received his Bachelor’s degree in vehicle engineering from Jilin University, China in 2012, and his Ph.D degree in mechanical engineering from University of California, Los Angeles in 2016.

 - Mobiliti: Scalable Transportation Simulation Using High-Performance Computing

 Dai Wang, Junyu Gaob, Pan Li, Bin Wang, Cong Zhang, Samveg Saxena, "Modeling of plug-in electric vehicle travel patterns and charging load based on trip chain generation", Journal of Power Sources, May 13, 2017, 359:468 - 479, doi: 10.1016/j.jpowsour.2017.05.036